CARTAvis/carta-backend-ICD-test/k8s/README.md

 Use `$ docker images` to confirm the new image is there, if not try `$ eval $(minikube docker-env)` to switch node.
 Then re-create the image.
 So that we could run a local image here.

+If there is any issue about mount, please try `$ minikube mount <local/images/path>:CARTA/Images` to establish a turnnel.